Common Bond Institute

 b) Assisting with the technical aspects of managing and developing features and functions of an online journal

-Those interested in learning more about how you can be involved in being part of this landmark coalition can contact:
+Those interested in learning more about how to become involved in this landmark initiative can contact:

 at: SOlweean@aol.com or Cell/WhatsApp: 1-269-501-5453